Book Review: My Brilliant Career by Miles Franklin (Classics Club Spin #42)

 Synopsis:

-What do you think of my newest spin book?
+And most importantly: What do you think of my spin result this time around?

 1. Frenchman’s Creek by Daphne DuMaurier